Core Theme 1: Learning Environment

-3.1.1 Annual success rates for Career Development Awards (K Awards) applications to the National Institutes of Health.
+3.1.1 Annual submissions and success rates for Career Development Awards (K Awards) applications to the National Institutes of Health.

-3.1.2 Number of faculty, trainees and students that complete clinical and translational research training (degrees and certificates).
+3.1.2 Number of degrees and certificates awarded in clinical and translational research training.

-3.1.3 Percentage of OHSU Ph.D. graduates reporting post-graduation employment or postdoctoral study.
+3.1.3 Upon graduation, the percentage of OHSU School of Medicine Ph.D. graduates reporting definite post-graduation employment or postdoctoral study.

-Objective 3.2: Maintain OHSU's prominence as a research university.
+Objective 3.2: Expand OHSU's prominence as a research university.

 3.2.1 Total sponsored project revenue in a given year.